omeps/omeps/README.md

--omeps
--trying to learn C
+trying to learn C-----discord: omeps
--discord: omeps